 Fig. 30.2 In the doubled semion model, the magnetic string operator applies $\sigma_z$ to the dark green edges which cut through the bright green path on the dual lattice.
-30.2 Graphical Analysis We can now follow the graphical methods of section 28.2-28.4 to determine the quasiparticle types and their properties.
+We could equally well choose counterclockwise order.
+A particularly nice form of these string operators is given in ?.
+In that work the Hamiltonian is slightly modified so that the ground state wavefunctions are unchanged, but excitations are (topologically the same but) simpler than in most works.
+As such the string operators can have a lot of convenient properties. vacuum).
+These, however, are more complicated, and we defer their discussion to the more general case in chapter $^{\ast\ast\ast}$ below.
+30.2 Attempted Graphical Analysis Let us attempt to follow the graphical methods of section 28.2-28.4 to determine the quasiparticle types and their properties (We will discover a complication here!).
 The graphical algebra is similar to that of the toric code, however, signs are incurred from loop addition/subtraction and surgery.
 We have four basis states on the annulus, given in Figs. 30.3 and 30.4 (which are equivalent to Figs. 28.7 and 28.9 for the toric code except for the added minus signs!).